VyperCore/bucket/docs/index.md

     cvg.include_by_name('branch_coverage')
     cvg.exclude_by_name(['branch_taken'])
 ```
-These lists are hardcoded in the example above, but are intended to come from command line arguments/input files/etc.
+These strings are hardcoded in the example above, but are intended to come from command line arguments/input files/etc.

 ## Exporting coverage